Torcuato di Tella University: Background and foundation

 The concept of the new university was developed by the university's first dean, Gerardo della Paolera, and the then Argentine ambassador to the United States, Guido di Tella.
 They decided to adopt an American university model, and to create a research-based university with small class sizes and professors with international studies and recognition.

-Universidad Torcuato Di Tella was founded in 1991, with the mission of educating new generations of academic, business, social and political leaders.
-It was founded by the Torcuato di Tella Foundation, making use of the experience and resources of the Torcuato di Tella Institute.
-The latter, a non-profit institute founded in 1958 to promote research in the scientific, cultural and artistic development of Argentina, became a leading local center for avant-garde art during the 1960s.
-The establishments' namesake, Torcuato di Tella, had been a leading Argentine industrialist through his Siam di Tella conglomerate founded in 1911.
+In 1991, Universidad Torcuato Di Tella was founded with the mission of educating new generations of academic, business, social and political leaders.
+It was founded by the Torcuato di Tella Foundation and made use of the experience and resources of the Torcuato di Tella Institute.
+This institute was founded in 1958 to promote research in the scientific, cultural and artistic development of Argentina and became a leading local center for avant-garde art during the 1960s.
+The establishments' namesake, Torcuato di Tella, had become a leading Argentine industrialist through his manufacturing conglomerate Siam di Tella.

 It began offering undergraduate studies in economics in 1992, but has since expanded and started offering undergraduate courses in business economics, political sciences, international studies, law, history, architecture and business administration, as well as numerous graduate degrees.

 Gerardo della Paolera was president of Universidad Torcuato Di Tella from its foundation until 2001, when he was succeeded by the economist Juan Pablo Nicolini.
 Nicolini was reelected to the presidency in 2005, and continued in the position until September 2010, as he was ineligible for reelection to the post due to term limits established by the university's charter.
 The reputed sociologist and political analyst Manuel Mora y Araujo became president in 2009 and continued in that role until his resignation in May 2011 for personal reasons.
 Ernesto Schargrodsky, dean of the Business School, was subsequently named president.
 He was re-elected in 2014 to serve a full four-year term.

 In May 2019, after his two four-year terms, Schargrodsky was succeeded by the economist Juan José Cruces, director of the Research on Finance Center and former dean of the Business School; he was reelected for a second four-year term.